Call now for a FREE Consultation

 Charged with leaving the scene of an accident?
 Get legal advice here

-Do The Police Prosecute Hit And Run In Every Case?
+When Do Police Prosecute in Hit and Run Procedure Cases?

 When a hit and run incident occurs, the police will do everything possible to trace the driver involved, using surveillance cameras, evidence from the scene and witness accounts.
 Wherever there is enough evidence, the police will try and prosecute to secure a conviction, especially in major collisions which have caused significant damage and resulted in injuries.